MSmaili/renym/docs/ignore.md

 - Ignore rules are evaluated before rename operations.
 - Ignored paths are skipped and not processed for renaming.
-- RNM does not currently support ignore files (for example, `.rnmignore`).
+- Renym does not currently support ignore files (for example, `.renymignore`).
 - Ignore rules must be provided via CLI flags.

 ---